 - config.xml the database configuration file.
-Fields defined here correspond to fields in the isolate table of the database - banner.html optional file containing text that will appear as a banner within the database index pages.
+Fields defined here correspond to fields in the isolate table of the database. - banner.html optional file containing text that will appear as a banner within the database index pages.
 HTML markup can be used within this text. - header.html HTML markup that is inserted at the top of all pages.
 This can be used to set up site-specific menubars and logos. - footer.html HTML markup that is inserted at the bottom of all pages. - curate_header.html HTML markup that is inserted at the top of all curator's interface pages. - curate_footer.html HTML markup that is inserted at the bottom of all curator's interface pages. - profile_submit.html HTML markup for text that is inserted in to the submission interface prior to profile submission finalization.
 This can be used to add specific instructions such as the requirement to make an isolate submission. - allele_submit.html HTML markup for text that is inserted in to the submission interface prior to allele submission finalization.
-This can be used to add specific instructions such as the requirement to attach Sanger trace files. - registration_success.txt Text file containing message content to be used in an automated E-mail when granting access to a user who has requested access to the database using the site-wide account system (where autoregistration is not enabled).
+This can be used to add specific instructions such as the requirement to attach Sanger trace files.

+registration_success.txt - Text file containing message content to be used in an automated E-mail when granting access to a user who has requested access to the database using the site-wide account system (where autoregistration is not enabled).

-The header and footer files can alternatively be placed in the root directory of the web site for site-wide use.
+The header and footer files can alternatively be placed in the root directory of the web site, or in /etc/bigsdb, for site-wide use.
+If files exist in multiple locations, they are used in the following order of preference: database config directory > web root directory > /etc/bigsdb.

 There are four additional files, site_header.html, site_footer.html, curate_site_header.html and curate_site_footer.html which are used when either bigsdb.pl or bigscurate.pl are called without a database configuration.
-These should be placed in the root directory of the web site.
+These should be placed in the root directory of the web site or in /etc/bigsdb.